JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpEffect Class.md

 ## <a name="constructoreffect"></a>Constructor (CGpEffect)

-Creates an instance of the `CgpEffect`class.
+Creates an instance of the `CGpEffect`class.

 ```
 CONSTRUCTOR